Power Apps – Model Driven Apps (Part 2)

-After the entities are added and business logic for the flow is decided, the last step is to compose the app i.e. define the views, charts and form structure for the app.
+After the entities are added, and business logic for the flow is decided, the last step is to compose the app, i.e., define the views, charts, and form structure.

-- Click Forms to design the forms structure for the App.
+- Click Forms to design the form structure for the App.
 There is a provision where a new form will be created.

-- Click View to select the views for the Entity when app is running.
-We can select multiple views and a new View can also be created.
+- Click View to select the views for the Entity when the app is running.
+We can select multiple views, and a new View can also be created.

 - Similarly, for Charts and Dashboard, new Charts and Dashboard can be created.

 - One important thing to configure is the Site Map.
 Site Map defines the navigation in our App.
-Click on the Site Map option and pane will open where we can define Groups, Area and Subarea.
+Click on the Site Map option, and a pane will open to define Groups, Area and Subarea.

-- Select “Group” option under “+ Add” symbol, to add a Group.
+- Select the “Group” option under the “+ Add” symbol to add a Group.

-- Group will be added in the pane.
-We can also drag and drop the Group, Area and Subarea from the right panel.
+- Group will be added to the pane.
+We can also drag and drop the Group, Area, and Subarea from the right panel.